syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Data-Exploration.md

 ## Collapsing headers

 By default, the pivot grid control loads the data by expanding all the row headers and column headers.
-To collapse either all the headers or specific headers, built-in methods are availabe in pivot grid.
+To collapse either all the headers or specific headers, built-in methods are available in pivot grid.

 ### Collapsing all headers